k2345rftf/blog_for_ES/README.md

 # blog_for_ES
-It is a simple blog about web-development created by  Evgeniya and Kirill
+It is a simple blog about web-development created by  Evgeniya and Kirill.